 This course provides students with an opportunity to work on visual communication and graphic design projects for on- and off-campus organizations, institutions, and groups.
 Prerequisite: ARTS 3375 or permission of the instructor.
 May be used in place of 4395 Internship in Graphic Design.
-May repeat for credit.
 Fee.